Bayesian Uncertainty Estimation Under Complex Sampling: Motivating Multistage Cluster Design: The National Survey on Drug Use and Health

-\subsection{Motivating Multistage Cluster Design: The National Survey on Drug Use and Health}
+\section{Motivating Multistage Cluster Design: The National Survey on Drug Use and Health}

 Our motivating survey design is the National Survey on Drug Use and Health (NSDUH), sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 NSDUH is the primary source for statistical information on illicit drug use, alcohol use, substance use disorders (SUDs), mental health issues, and their co-occurrence for the civilian, non institutionalized population of the United States.
 The NSDUH employs a multistage state-based design \citep{MRB:Sampling:2014}, with the earlier stages defined by geography within each state in order to select households (and group quarters) nested within these geographically-defined primary sampling units (PSUs). \citet{2018dep} provides conditions for asymptotic consistency for the pseudo-posterior for designs like the NSDUH, which are characterized by: \begin{itemize} \item Cluster sampling, such as selecting only one unit per cluster, or selecting multiple individuals from a dwelling unit. \item Population information such as socio-economic indicators used to sort sampling units along gradients. \end{itemize} Both features are common, in practice, and create sampling dependencies that do not attenuate even if the population grows.
 For simplicity of exposition we examine the relationship between two measures, current (past month) smoking of cigarettes and past year major depressive episode for adults through a two-parameter logistic regression model.
+Both cigarette smoking and depression may be clustered geographically and within households.
+For example, rates for each tend to vary by age, urban/rural status, education, and other demographics which typically cluster geographically and within household \citep{DT:2014, MHDT:2014}.